datakind/affordable-housing-tooling/workstream1/documentation/README.md

 To be eligible for funding from the Capital Magnet Fund (CMF), the project must satisfy the following conditions:

-  1. Twenty percent of affordable housing units in trhe proposed development project must be designated for rentals for Low Income Families.
+  1. Twenty percent of affordable housing units in the proposed development project must be designated for rentals for Low Income Families.
 That is, the sum of ```txtUnder30``` and ```txtUnder50``` must comprise at least 20 percent of the number of units in ```txtUnitCount```.